Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Discrete Trace Inequality

 With this insight, we now shift our focus to formulating a trace argument for hybridizable spaces, employing a methodology akin to that used in proving the Poincaré inequality.
 Our goal is to establish a bridge between $\uh$ and $\uhath$ by examining the discrepancies between their average values and their individual values, and subsequently mapping these boundary averages into CR spaces.
 This process leads to the following theorem:

 \begin{thm} Let $(\uh,\uhath)\in\Xhk$, then the following trace inequalities hold:

 and

 Here $\Gamma $ has the same definition as Lemma \ref{lem:CR_trace_inequality}. \end{thm} \begin{proof} We evaluate the estimate for $\|\uh\|_{\Ltwoboundaryb}$.
 This norm is derived from the trace of $\uh$ on $\pThb$.
-By the definition of $\pThb$, the boundary of the mesh can be expressed as $\pThb=\bigcup_{i=1}^{N_{h_K}}e_i$ for a given mesh with $h_K$ as its mesh diameter, where $\pThb$ consists of $N_{h_K}$ distinct faces.
+By the definition of $\pThb$, the boundary of the mesh can be expressed as $\pThb=\bigcup_{i=1}^{N_{h_K}}e_i$ for a given mesh, where $\pThb$ consists of $N_{h}$ distinct faces.
 Therefore, we can state:

-For each boundary face $e_i$, if we consider $K_i$ to be the element it belongs to, we can decompose $\uh$ into two parts and achieve:
+{For each boundary face $e_i$, let $K_i$ denote the element it belongs to.
+Note that $K_i$ may not be unique; in fact, for each interior face $e_i$, there exist two adjacent elements, denoted as $K_i^+$ and $K_i^-$.
+However, for simplicity, we refer to them collectively as $K_i$ in this context.} Then we can decompose $\uh$ into two parts and achieve:

 where $\uhaverageEdgei$ is the average value of $\uh$ on face $e_i$, defined by:

 For the first term, utilizing Lemma \ref{lemma:trace_inequality_simplex} and Lemma \ref{lem:Poincare_Frederich_discrete_boundary_average}, which are the discrete trace inequality and discrete Poincaré inequality in a simplex, we can establish bound as follows: